emiljapelt/trench/README.md

 A register can be given an explicit initial value, by assignment, otherwise it will take 0 as its initial value.
 By default register carry intergers, but they can also be made to carry directions or fields information.

+The set of registers will be replaced along with the program, whenever a directive change occurs.
+To persist information beyond a directive change, the global arrays can be used.
+There is such an array for each information type, and the entire array is available to each player.

 ## Directive block
 Here the logic is defined.
 It consist of a series of statements, which will be interpreted from the top.
 Statements take some steps to execute, a limit to how many steps can be taken in a turn is set in the game rules.
 Additonally, some statements will use an action, the number of actions available per turn is defined by the game rules.